miketaylr/miketaylr.com-blog/_posts/2014-01-17-word-break-break-word.md

 Even though Chrome doesn't support CSS hyphens, it understands `word-break: break-word` and treats it like `word-wrap: break-word`.
 Safari does the same, but it actually supports CSS hyphens so it looks a little nicer.
 Safari also appears to add hyphens to non-CJK text when using `word-break: break-all` (even without `hyphens: auto`).
 You can check out this [test page I made][test] if you're curious.

 From what I can tell, IE7 (and below?) treated `word-break: break-word` as a synonym to `word-wrap: break-word` (or at least it did the same thing).
 At some point WebKit needed that for compat, so they added it.
-Note that IE8 and above, if you can trust IE11 in that version's document mode doesn't do anything with `word-wrap: break-word`.
+Note that IE8 and above (if you can trust IE11 in that version's document mode) doesn't do anything with `word-wrap: break-word`.
 See this [screenshot from the bug][ie].

 Now the 64 bitcoin question is, "is `word-break: break-word` important for web compatibility today?"
 It seems like wired.com is relying on that behavior (on accident, I think), but we'll do our best to ask them to remove it (and remove `word-break: break-all` too&mdash;they already have `word-wrap: break-word` on `body`, which is all they need).